Joker eye color. The Dark Knight

 • In Game Lego Batman: The Video Game The Joker is the main villain and is available as a playable character in "free play".

-• The Joker is featured in Mortal Kombat vs. DC Universe".
+• The Joker appears in the game Mortal Kombat vs. DC Universe".
 Its ending states that after the separation of the worlds, the Joker became much stronger.
 He took over Gotham City and declared himself mayor.
-Now he will start the Mortal Kombat tournament in Gotham City, where the participants will fight to the death for the entertainment of the Joker.
+Now he will start a Mortal Kombat tournament in Gotham City, in which participants will fight to the death for the amusement of the Joker.
 In the end, the winner of the tournament will fight the Joker himself.

 • In the game Batman: Arkham Asylum, the Joker is one of Batman's opponents and the game's bosses.
-Delivered to Arkham by Batman, he starts a riot and takes over the hospital.
-Constantly appears, leaving both audio messages and video messages.
-He is Batman's main adversary.
-In one of the meetings, he turns two of his assistants into intelligent monsters with the help of a mutagen called "Titan" (and in the last meeting, himself).
-The PlayStation 3 version of the game has the option to play as the Joker.
-The appearance of the Joker in the game was most influenced by the Batman movie, the comics, and the Batman animated series.
-The Joker was voiced by actor Mark Hamill, who managed to get acquainted with this character while working on the animated series Batman.
+Brought to Arkham by Batman, he starts a riot and seizes power in the hospital.
+He constantly appears, leaving both audio messages and video messages.
+He is Batman's main opponent.
+In one of the meetings, he turns two of his assistants into intelligent monsters with the help of a mutagen called “Titan” (and in the last meeting, himself).
+The PlayStation 3 version of the game features the ability to play as the Joker.
+The Joker's appearance in the game was mostly influenced by the film Batman, comic books, and the animated series Batman.
+The Joker was voiced by actor Mark Hamill, who managed to become familiar with this character while working on the animated series Batman.

 Other appearances

-Also, the Joker was in one of the series about Scooby-Doo.
-There was also Penguin, with whom he teamed up.
+The Joker was also in one of the Scooby-Doo series.
+There was also Penguin, whom he teamed up with.
 Batman and Robin were there too, as new friends of the Mystery Inc.

 Notes